atee001/LibraryDatabase/README.md

   Click master branch.
 Click code and then under clone and HTTPS copy the link.
 Open a terminal window on your computer and type the command git clone --recursive then a space and then paste the link.
 Type cd final-project-rbehe002_atee001_-ctsai081 to get into the directory.
 Type cmake3 . and then make to compile.
 Then type ./driver user.txt to run the program.

  ## Testing
   Our project was test/validated with the GoogleTest C++ framework and by writing driver cpp test files.
+Several stress tests were developed to make sure searching by genre, title, and author as well as SearchAND and SearchOR were working as expected.